Avery Ng

-Biography
+Early life and education

 Ng was born in Hong Kong on 27 December 1976 and raised in Sham Shui Po, a poor neighbourhood in Hong Kong.
 His father, who once was a sailor, made his fortune by starting his own business.
 He migrated to New Zealand with his family when he was 13, studying at the Auckland Grammar School and the University of Melbourne in Australia with double degrees of Mechanical Engineering and Actuarial Studies.
 He also studied for a Master of Business Administration at the London Business School in 2003, but returned to Australia as a strategy consultant before he finished the degree.

+Return to Hong Kong

 Ng returned to Hong Kong in 2008 during the 2008 Legislative Council election.
 Angered by the pro-Beijing dominance, Ng joined the pro-democracy radical social democratic party, the League of Social Democrats (LSD) in 2009.
 He has been active in social activism and protests since then and has been arrested and charged.
 In the 2012 Legislative Council election, he surrendered his Australian and New Zealand citizenships in order to run in the Hong Kong Island constituency.
 He received 3,169 votes, about one percent of the popular votes and was not elected.

 He had been vice-chairman of the LSD since 2010.
 In February 2016, he was elected the chairman of the LSD, succeeding legislator "Longhair" Leung Kwok-hung.

+Legal cases

+2018 ICAC disclosure case

-In May 2018, Ng was convicted and sentenced to four months in jail over three counts of revealing the identity of a government official.
-In 2016, he had disclosed to broadcaster RTHK and on social media that Betty Fung Ching Suk-yee, Permanent Secretary of the Home Affairs Bureau was the subject of an investigation by the Independent Commission Against Corruption.
-He was released on bail after sentencing.
-In December 2019, a High Court judge severely criticized Ng for what she said were his "shameless" attempts at dragging out his appeal against the jail sentence.
-Ng received a further extension of bail for a month.
+In April 2016, Ng had disclosed to broadcaster RTHK during a media interview that the Independent Commission Against Corruption (ICAC) was investigating Betty Fung Ching Suk-yee, then Permanent Secretary of the Home Affairs Bureau, for alleged corruption involving a luxury flat purchased.In April 2017, Ng was arrested and charged for disclosing the identity of a person under investigation by ICAC.

+In May 2018, Magistrate Cheng Lim-chi convicted Ng on three counts under section 30(1)(b) of the Prevention of Bribery Ordinance for disclosing the identity of a person under investigation.
+He was sentenced to four months’ imprisonment, despite most people convicted in similar cases dodging prison in recent decades.

+Ng defended the disclosure was in the public interest and his actions as an exercise of civic transparency, stating that his intention was to inform the public about potential misconduct involving senior government officials.

+In February 2020, the Court of Appeal of the High Court dismissed his appeal.

+As a result of the custodial sentence, Ng was automatically disqualified from running for public office for the next five years under Hong Kong’s electoral law.